-After his discharge, Jones packed up and moved to New York City, where he studied acting at the American Theatre Wing using his GI Bill benefits while working as a janitor to support himself.
+After his discharge, Jones moved to New York City, where he studied acting at the American Theatre Wing using his GI Bill benefits while working as a janitor to support himself.

 His first acting jobs came in Michigan at the Ramsdell Theatre in Manistee, where he had once worked as a carpenter and stagehand.
 Just two years later, he was a lead actor.
 By 1957, he was on Broadway.
 In 1964, he made his film debut as Lt.
 Lothar Zogg, a B-52 Stratofortress bombardier in Stanley Kubrick's "Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb."

 James Earl Jones' first leading role was in the 1970 film "The Great White Hope," a part he'd previously played on stage.
 His performance led to his first Academy Award nomination for Best Actor, making him the second Black man to receive the nod.